telerik/kendo-ui-core/docs/controls/barcodes/barcode/overview.md

 ### Initialize the Barcode

-Initialize the Barcode widget with its default configuration as demonstrated in the example below.
+Initialize the Barcode with its default configuration as demonstrated in the example below.
 Note that the default Encoding is `code39`.

 ###### Example